 There are 8 colors to choose from, namely Yellow, Gold, Red, White, Blue, Orange, Black, and Green.
 Changing your brake calipers’ colors is free of charge, so feel free to experiment with the colors that are offered.

-The customization options Gran Turismo 7 gives its players is pretty immense, with a livery editor that can change the color of individual parts of your car as well as options to change the lightbulb color of your headlights as well as your brake calipers, it gives the players a whole lot of options.
+The depth of customization that Gran Turismo 7 gives its players is pretty immense, with a livery editor that can change the color of individual parts of your car as well as options to change the lightbulb color of your headlights as well as your brake calipers, it gives the players a whole lot of options.

 Add to the fact that there are more than 1200 colors to choose from in the Paint Color store, GT7 definitely gives players a lot of freedom when creating their dream car.